apache/fury-site/docs/grpc/index.md

 ## Language Guides

-Java, Python, C++, Go, Rust, JavaScript/TypeScript, C#, Dart, Scala, and Kotlin have documented gRPC companions.
+Java, Python, C++, Go, Rust, JavaScript/TypeScript, C#, Swift, Dart, Scala, and Kotlin have documented gRPC companions.
 Use the [support matrix](../introduction/support-matrix.md) and the selected language page for current dependencies and streaming support.